-- g.
-Education completion rates by level. - 2.
-How each identified potential impact may affect individual potentially-affected communities; - 3.
-The physical, mental, and cultural health of mine workers and mine workers' families, considering potential impacts of long-distance commuting and greater engagement in the wage economy on the population health status of small, primarily aboriginal communities.
-This discussion should identify any alternative shift rotations considered by the developer, with the rationale for the chosen rotation; - 4.
-Human resources management plans and programs the developer will offer at the mine site to identify and mitigate potential social problems associated with the NICO Project, that will include but not be limited to discussion of - a.
-Increased income and money management; - b.
-Potential stressors associated with long-distance commuting and stress management programs; - c.
-Substance abuse and treatment policies; - d.
-Avoidance of cross-cultural conflicts at the work site; and - e.
-"Home" community and family support programs. - 5.
-Potential impacts on public safety, especially in regards to the use of the NICO access road and the potential GNWT road and identification of mitigation to minimize the potential for vehicle accidents; - 6.
-Any lessons learned about short and long-term social and economic impacts of previous mine developments in the Mackenzie Valley and the Canadian north, and how the developer has incorporated such lessons into its impact assessment and mitigation commitments for the NICO Project.
+- 2. How each identified potential impact may affect individual potentially-affected communities. - 3.
+The physical, mental, and cultural health of mine workers and mine workers' families, considering potential impacts of long-distance commuting and greater engagement in the wage economy based on a review of select and pertinent peer-reviewed studies and through key informant interviews with Wek'eezhii Settlement Area residents currently working at mines in the NWT.
+This discussion should identify any alternative shift rotations considered by the developer, with the rationale for the chosen rotation. - 4.
+Human resources management plans and programs the developer will offer at the mine site to identify and mitigate potential social problems associated with the NICO Project, that will include but not be limited to discussion of: - a. increased income and money management; - b. potential stressors associated with long-distance commuting and stress management programs; - c. substance abuse and treatment policies; - d. cross cultural training and avoidance of cross-cultural conflicts at the work site; and - e. "home" community and family support programs. - 5.
+Potential impacts on public safety, especially in regards to the use of the NICO access road and the potential realignment of the winter road through the Wek'eezhii Settlement Area and identification of mitigation to minimize the potential for vehicle accidents. - 6.
+Any lessons learned about short and long-term social and economic impacts of previous mine developments in the Mackenzie Valley and the Canadian North, and how the developer has incorporated such lessons into its impact assessment and mitigation commitments for the NICO Project.